kubernetes-csi/node-driver-registrar/README.md

   * Created by the `node-driver-registrar`.
   * Exposed on a Kubernetes node via hostpath in the Kubelet plugin registry.
     (typically `/var/lib/kubelet/plugins_registry/<drivername.example.com>-reg.sock`).
+    The hostpath volume must be mounted at `/registration`.

 * CSI driver socket:
   * Used by kubelet to interact with the CSI driver.